a11ce/esAsm/README.md

 # esAsm

 esAsm is a toy assembly-ish language meant to be fun to use.
-Everything is currently subject to change.

 ## Instruction list